Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 How the Sea Salt Effect Works in Watercolor

-Salt is a simple but powerful tool in watercolor painting.
-When applied correctly, it creates a natural texture that resembles underwater patterns.
+Salt is a simple yet powerful tool in watercolor.
+When used correctly, it creates organic textures reminiscent of underwater patterns.

 The Science Behind Salt and Watercolor

 Salt absorbs water.
-When sprinkled onto wet watercolor, it pulls the pigment outward, leaving lighter spots where the salt touches.
+When sprinkled onto wet watercolor, it pulls the pigment outward, leaving lighter spots where it touches.

-The result?
-Beautiful, organic textures that look like bubbles, coral, or fish scales.
+This results in organic textures resembling bubbles, coral, or fish scales.

 The effect depends on a few key factors: